2015–16 Primera División de El Salvador

-The 2015–16 Primera División de Fútbol Profesional season (also known as the Liga Pepsi) is the 18th season and 35th and 36th tournament of El Salvador's Primera División since its establishment of an Apertura and Clausura format.
+The 2015–16 Primera División de El Salvador (also known as the Liga Pepsi) is the 18th season and 35th and 36th tournament of El Salvador's Primera División since its establishment of an Apertura and Clausura format.
 Isidro Metapán and Santa Tecla were the defending champions of the Apertura and Clausura, respectively.
 The league will consist of 12 teams.
 There will be two seasons conducted under identical rules, with each team playing a home and away game against the other clubs for a total of 22 games per tournament.
 At the end of each half-season tournament, the top 8 teams in that tournament's regular season standings will take part in the playoffs.
 The champions of Apertura and Clausura will both qualify for the 2016–17 CONCACAF Champions League.
 Should the same team win both tournaments, the runners-up with the best aggregate record will qualify for the Champions League.

-Team information
+Teams

 A total of 12 teams will contest the league, including 9 sides from the Clausura 2014 and 3 promoted from the 2014–15 Segunda División.